 Attended environmental noise monitoring was done in general accordance with Australian Standard AS1055 'Acoustics, Description and Measurement of Environmental Noise' and relevant NSW EPA requirements.
-Meteorological data was obtained from the WCM automated weather station (AWS) which allowed correlation of atmospheric parameters with measured noise levels.

 3.2 Attended noise monitoring

 During this survey, attended noise monitoring was conducted during the night period at each location.
 The duration of each measurement was 15 minutes.
 Atmospheric conditions were measured at each monitoring location.